davidnuescheler/thinktanked/raemax-sisters/README.md

 ### Death & Respawn
 - When you die, you'll see an explosion animation
-- You respawn close to where you died on the nearest safe platform
+- You respawn at the **top of the screen** at the same horizontal position where you died
-- The game automatically finds a safe spot free of spikes and enemies
-- If no safe spot is found nearby, you'll respawn at the level start
+- You'll drop down with gravity, so position yourself carefully!

 ## 🚀 Running the Game